 The Best Yarra Valley Wine Tour

 When the wine is really… really good, that little mischievous voice in your head tends to crave another drop.
-Choosing a Yarra Valley wine tour allows you to give into your desires but in a safe manner.
+Choosing a Yarra Valley wine tour presents you with the option to give into your desires… in a safe manner.
 That’s what you’re actually paying for; a designated driver.
-Wine tasting in the Yarra Valley is one of the greatest pleasures known to man, so experience it with someone that is an expert on the region.
+Wine tasting in the Yarra Valley is one of the greatest pleasures known to man and womankind, so experience it with someone that is an expert on the region.
+Check Wine Region’s take on the The Best Yarra Valley Wine Tours.

 Wineries in the Yarra Valley

-With 80 wineries in the Yarra Valley to choose from, you could get lost picking which ones to visit, living in a constant state of fear that you’ll pick the wrong wineries, losing sleep at night causing a lack of productivity at work; it’s a downward spiral into depression.
-So here is a composed list of seven wineries in the Yarra Valley that will guarantee satisfaction and a healthy mental state of mind.
+With 80 wineries in the Yarra Valley to choose from, picking the best ones can be overwhelming, living in a constant state of fear that you’ll pick the wrong wineries, losing sleep at night causing a lack of productivity at work; it’s a downward spiral into depression.
+So here is a composed list of seven Yarra Valley wineries that will guarantee satisfaction and a healthy mental state of mind.

 1. Stones of the Yarra Valley